ayx-builders/AlteryxTools/README.md

 # Alteryx Tools

-Custom Alteryx tools built using the Python and HTML GUI SDKs.
+Custom Alteryx tools built using the Python, C++, and HTML GUI SDKs.

 ## Installation